leibniz-psychology/psychopen-aam/.github/ISSUE_TEMPLATE/help-request.md

 ---
 name: Help request
-about: If you have a question about psychopen-quickArticleImport that is not a bug report or feature request.
+about: If you have a question that is not a bug report or feature request.
 title: ''
 labels: help wanted
 assignees: RBoelter